Danse117/Fetch-Recipe-App/README.md

 #  Fetch Recipe Take Home Test

 ## TODO
-[] Fix splashscreen animation
+[x] Fix splashscreen animation

-[] Create viewModel for Recipe Card to accept data from API call
+[x] Create viewModel for Recipe Card to accept data from API call

 [] Create viewModel and View for When user clicks on Recipe Card to open FullRecipeCard (Slides up and shows larger picture + youtube video and extra details)

-[] RecipeList: Add refresh to recipe list
+    - Build view and use RecipeCardViewModel for getting recipe names and such [x] RecipeList: Add refresh to recipe list

 [] Create TabBar